norman/lua-haml/README.md

 * Options: suppress\_eval, attr\_wrapper, preserve
 * Attribute methods
-* Whitespace removal
+* Whitespace manipulation
 * Whitespace preservation (implicit)
 * Multiline content
-* Helpers

 The following features will likely not be implemented in Lua Haml:

 * Object reference
+* Helpers

 To see an example of what you can do with the currently supported features, view the "currently supported language" template in the spec directory.

-I probably won't implement [Sass](http://sass-lang.com/) for a while yet, possibly never.
-However if I do implement it, it will definitely be as a separate project.

 ## Getting it